 A typical surrogate mother in the United States makes from $30,000 to $50,000 as a “Base Salary” plus another $5,000 to $10,000 in various benefits.
-Surrogates also be reimbursed for expenses like clothes, transportation, lost wages, household expenses, and more.
+Surrogates also will be reimbursed for expenses like clothes, transportation, lost wages, household expenses, and more.